 Still, unless you’re shopping specifically for that kind of milk, using regular milk in the dough and cheese is a little difficult, particularly if it’s a place like Pizza Hut.
 Pizza Hut can’t account for the religion of every employee.

 Never mind the fact that this is already incredibly complicated.
 To know where the milk in bread and cheese came from, you have to ask the company.
-Most companies have been quite reliable in providing information for Kosher eaters, but that’s a lot of trust to put in a money-making organization.
+Most companies have been quite reliable in providing information for Kosher eaters, but that’s a lot of trusts to put in a money-making organization.

 One interesting aspect of Kosher bread (and therefore pizza dough) is that it’s calendar-specific.
 Not because it can age differently, but because it matters when the grain was harvested.
 For bread to be Kosher, the grain could not have taken root before Passover of that year.